AutumnSarah/ai-apps-agents-portfolio/README.md

 <img width="1303" height="790" alt="Image" src="https://github.com/user-attachments/assets/227ef36a-8b21-49ed-a1f3-3cbd0b3d104f" />

-**Who could use a CUSTOM version of this agent?**
+## Who could use a CUSTOM version of this agent?

 * **Coaches and Educators:** Professionals who regularly share insights and knowledge require efficient methods to transform text-based content into visually engaging graphics for today's visual platforms.
 Quote Creator Agent can be customized to create images that are aligned with your personal brand and summarize your insights into concise, shareable quotes optimized for social media engagement.
+Perfect for life coaches, business mentors, fitness trainers, and academic instructors who want to extend their reach and reinforce key teachings through memorable visual content.
-* **Brands and Content Creators**: The contemporary social media landscape demands constant updates and diverse content formats.
+* **Brands and Content Creators:** The contemporary social media landscape demands constant updates and diverse content formats.
 By automating the foundational element of faceless visual content creation, Quote Creator eliminates production bottlenecks, reduces creative overhead, and allows creators to allocate resources toward higher-value content development.
+Ideal for influencers, marketing agencies, small businesses, and personal brands that need to maintain consistent posting schedules across multiple platforms.
+* **Authors and Thought Leaders:** Writers, speakers, and industry experts can transform key concepts from their books, articles, or presentations into bite-sized visual content that drives engagement and builds authority.
+Custom versions can reflect specific themes, color schemes, and messaging styles that align with published works or speaking topics.
+* **Corporate Teams and HR Departments:** Organizations can use customized versions to create internal motivation content, company value reminders, and team-building messages that maintain brand consistency while boosting workplace morale and culture.
+* **Non-Profit Organizations:** Mission-driven organizations can generate inspiring content that communicates their values, shares success stories, and motivates supporters—all while maintaining visual consistency with their cause and brand identity.
 ---
 ---